hyosung11/Launch-School/Courses/journal.md

 12:41 My game this afternoon got cancelled and everyone is away so it's quiet and I can study for a little bit now.

 13:10 I'm still a little shaky on all the nuances of constructors with prototypes for object creation.

+13:19 Studied OLOO, but I want to write out code examples to solidify my knowledge.
+Time to go to the couch.